Speaker

 Actions

-Todd Ginsberg is the Lead Engineer for Payments at a large multinational bank.
+Todd Ginsberg is a Distinguished Engineer at Deutsche Bank, leading payments engineering in their Cary, NC office.
 He has been programming professionally using Java since 1995, Kotlin since 2016, and co-organizes the Triangle JUG.
 Todd lives in Raleigh, NC with his wife and their dog.
 When not programming, he enjoys reading, walking/hiking, and doughnuts.

 Area of Expertise